VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 }
 ```

-this means that now there is a worldscript named worldgamemanager located at path.
+Now there is a worldscript named worldGameManager located at a certain path.

 Finally we need to create that script `worldGameManager.js`, in ./assets/worldscripts/ folder.

-skeleton of a worldscript is like this
+Skeleton of the `worldGameManager.js` is like so :

 ```js
 let Shared;